Camco Drum Company: History

-During its roughly 17-year history, the company had three locations –Oak Lawn, Illinois, from 1961 until 1971, Chanute, Kansas (when they were briefly owned by Kustom) from 1971 till 1973 and then finally in Los Angeles until 1977/78 and the company's demise.
-The drums were easily identified by George Way's distinctive round lug design and the so-called "cloud" badge, which was used throughout the company's history, except for a brief two-year period (roughly from 1969 to 1971) when an oval badge was sometimes used.
+During its roughly 17-year history, the company had three locations: Oak Lawn, Illinois, from 1961 until 1971; Chanute, Kansas (when they were briefly owned by Kustom) from 1971 till 1973; and finally Los Angeles until 1977/78 and the company's demise.
+The drums were easily identified by George Way's distinctive round lug design and the so-called "cloud" badge, which was used throughout the company's history, except for a two-year period (roughly from 1969 to 1971) when an oval badge was sometimes used.

 In the 1960s, unlike the major American drum companies like Ludwig, Gretsch, Rogers, and Slingerland, Camco almost entirely missed the rock music wave, picking up only a small handful of high-profile rock players like Dennis Wilson of the Beach Boys and Doug Clifford of Creedence Clearwater Revival.
 This lapse meant the brand laboured under a slightly old-fashioned image and almost certainly sowed the seeds for its later demise.

-As the company was attracting predominantly endorsers from a jazz background such as Tijuana Brass' Nick Ceroli, much of the company's output during the 1960s tended towards small four or five-piece kits in comparatively small sizes, in marked contrast to their competitors, who were marketing kits of multiple drums in bigger sizes to compete with the huge increase in rock band amplification.
+As the company was attracting predominantly endorsers from a jazz background such as Tijuana Brass' Nick Ceroli, much of the company's output during the 1960s tended towards four- or five-piece kits in comparatively small sizes, in marked contrast to their competitors, who were marketing kits of multiple drums in bigger sizes to compete with the huge increase in rock-band amplification.

-Camco drum shells during the Oak Lawn era and up until 1965 utilized 4 ply shells with 4 ply glue rings.
-Camco switched to producing 6 ply Jasper made shells with 6ply glue rings in 1965 which continued through the Chanute years.
-When the catalog came out in 1965, it stated the 4 ply shells would be relegated to the student drums and the Aristocrats would utilize the new 6 ply shells.
-When Camco moved to Los Angeles, the company changed shell manufacturers to Keller and opted for the same 6/6 ply construction.
+Camco drum shells during the Oak Lawn era and until 1965 utilized 4-ply shells with 4-ply glue rings.
+Camco switched to producing 6-ply Jasper-made shells with 6-ply glue rings in 1965, which continued through the Chanute years.
+When the catalog came out in 1965, it stated the 4-ply shells would be relegated to the student drums and the Aristocrats would utilize the new 6-ply shells.
+When Camco moved to Los Angeles, the company changed shell manufacturers to Keller and opted for the same 6/6-ply construction.
 They also changed the bearing edges to a sharper peak in the center of the shell to increase projection.
 Though quite different in sound, both periods have their fans.
-Most collectors tend to lean towards the Oak Lawn period, specifically the early 4 ply shells (and to an extent the Oaklawn and Chanute 6/6 ply shelled drums).
-Pre-LA the drums would have white-painted interiors if there was a plastic wrapped exterior and a clear lacquered interior if the outer was a stain or lacquer finish.
+Most collectors tend to lean towards the Oak Lawn period, specifically the early 4-ply shells (and to an extent the Oak Lawn and Chanute 6/6-ply shelled drums).
+Pre-LA the drums would have white-painted interiors if there was a plastic-wrapped exterior, and a clear lacquered interior if the outer was a stain or lacquer finish.
 LA shells always had clear lacquered interiors regardless of their exterior finish.